dmitry/bukaha.com/index.md

-**Bukaha OÜ is a software engineering company working with powerful tools to accomplish the required specifications of the client's needs.**
+**Using robust tools, Bukaha OÜ company develops custom software that meets the needs and requirements of our clients.**

 ### Server-side